Effective divisors on Bott-Samelson varieties: Divisors on -varieties

 Proposition~\ref{p.degenerate} shows that $\Eff(Z(\beta))$ is generated by $\pi^*\Eff(Z)$, $\Delta$, and $\Sigma$ (when the latter exists).
 To complete the proof of Theorem~\ref{t.mainZ}, we must show $\Sigma$ is extremal when it exists.
 We need another simple lemma.

 \begin{lemma} Let $X$ be a normal variety, and let $Y\subseteq X$ be a prime (Weil) divisor, i.e., an irreducible subvariety of codimension one.
-Let $f\colon X' \to X$ be a proper surjective map from a smooth variety $X'$, and write $Y' = f^{-1}Y \subseteq X$ for the (scheme-theoretic) inverse image, a divisor in $X'$.
-Then $f_*\O_{X'}(Y') \isom \O_X(Y)$ as sheaves of $\O_X$-modules.
+Let $f\colon X' \to X$ be a proper surjective morphism whose generic fiber is connected and reduced, where $X'$ is a nonsingular variety.
+Write $Y' = f^{-1}Y \subseteq X$ for the (scheme-theoretic) inverse image, a divisor in $X'$.
+Then $f_*\OO_{X'}(Y') \isom \OO_X(Y)$ as sheaves of $\OO_X$-modules.
 In particular, this sheaf is torsion-free. \end{lemma}